maria-roodnitsky/on-night/README.md

 # OnNight

+## Dev Site Update

+**Front End:** We built the frontend using React Native.
+We added the Safety, Events, and Users tab.
+Both, Events and Users, tab are dynamic and fetch data from the API (backend).
+The events tab displays the frat events and the users tab displays the users of the app, both of which will be updated by the admins.
+Safety page is a static page which provides information about safety guidelies that need to be followed in frats.
+The app uses a color theme which is integral to the app.

 ![the-best-team](https://user-images.githubusercontent.com/65991441/118315938-03bc2000-b4ab-11eb-92a1-bb04308153c1.png)

 Welcome to the repository for the CS52 team who loves Dartmouth endlessly.
 We hope that -- just by poking around here -- some of that love transfers over to you. 💚

 Have fun!

 ## Architecture